senocharlizenicole-hub/app-dev/README.md

 5. Luke Danes

 ## 🍵 My Favorite Moment
-The **Stars Hollow Festival scenes** — always full of quirky characters, laughs, and heartwarming moments.
+The **"You jump, I jump, Jack" scene** — an unforgettable moment showing Rory and Logan's adventurous and daring side, full of tension, emotion, and connection.
 ---

 *Coffee and conversation forever ☕*